deepsense-ai/seahorse/docs/operations/filter_columns.md

 includeOperationsMenu: true
 ---

-Creates a new DataFrame that contains only the selected columns.
-Order of the columns is preserved.
+Creates a new `DataFrame` that contains only the selected columns.
+The order of the columns is preserved.
 Each column can be selected only once.
 Selecting a column more than once will not duplicate the column in the output.
-Thus, in the resulting DataFrame no column will be duplicated.
+Thus, in the resulting `DataFrame` no column will be duplicated.

-Returns also a [Transformer](../classes/transformer.html) that can be later applied to another [DataFrame](../classes/dataframe.html) with [Transform](transform.html) operation.
+Also returns a [Transformer](../classes/transformer.html) that can be later applied to another [DataFrame](../classes/dataframe.html) with a [Transform](transform.html) operation.

 **Since**: Seahorse 0.4.0